Bundles

 {

-Console.WriteLine("Full url for this resource: " + e.FullUrl);
+Console.WriteLine("Full URL for this Patient resource: " + e.FullUrl);

 }